-The families of six construction workers who fell to their death when a container ship slammed into a Baltimore bridge have filed wrongful death claims against the owner and operator of the ship.
+The families of six construction workers who fell to their deaths when a container ship slammed into a Baltimore bridge have filed wrongful death claims against the owner and operator of the ship.

-The claims are the the latest among many as a deadline approaches US federal court in Baltimore in litigation over the March casualty involving the 9,962-teu Dali (built 2015).
+The claims are the latest among many as a deadline approaches in a US federal court in Baltimore concerning litigation over the March casualty involving the 9,962-teu Dali (built 2015).
 The case began when the ship’s manager, Synergy Marine, and owner Grace Ocean filed a petition to limit their liability to about $44m.

 The families and estates of Jose Mynor Lopez, Maynor Suazo Sandoval, Dorlian Ronial Castillo Cabrera, Miguel Angel Luna, Alejandro Hernandez Fuentes and Carlos Daniel Hernandez Estrella filed a separate claim for each of the men.